Research centres, institutes and networks

 Directors: Stephen Hodkinson, Department of Classics, and Dick Geary, Department of History

 Nottingham Institute for Research in Visual Culture (NIRVC)

 The Nottingham Institute for Research in Visual Culture aims to promote research in art-historical and visual culture studies, drawing on a range of disciplines, within and beyond the university.

-Director: Richard Wrigley, Department of Art History
+Director: Richard Wrigley, Department of History of Art

 Departmental contact: Katharina Lorenz

 The Classical Reception Studies Network aims to promote rigorous debate about all aspects of Classical Reception studies, and to develop seminars and workshops to encourage the exchange of expertise and growth of collaborative projects.